macespinoza/cdap-clients/cdap-authentication-clients/ruby/README.md

-authentication-client-ruby
+cdap-authentication-client
 ==========================

-The Authentication Client Ruby API is for fetching the access token from the authentication server when writing external Ruby applications.
+The CDAP Authentication Client Ruby API is for fetching the access token from the authentication server when writing external Ruby applications.

 ## Supported Actions